China currency regulator uncovers $10 billion in fake trades

 "Fake trades not only increase the pressure of hot money inflows, but also provide illegal channels for cross-border capital flows," Wu Ruilin, vice-head of the management and inspection department at the regulator told a press briefing.

-Some banks were found to have neglected their duties in checking the authenticity of deals, which increased fraudulent behaviours, Wu said.
+Some banks were found to have neglected their duties in checking the authenticity of deals, which increased fraudulent behaviors, Wu said.

 Since the crackdown started last April, investigations into falsified transactions have been expanded to 24 provinces and cities this year, he added.